TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ### Experiment 2: Socratic Model
 ![image](https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/25672fcd-722e-4566-aaec-df6f186b705b)

 Figure 3.
-SM pipeline using CLiP and BLiP as VLMs.
+SM pipeline using CLIP and BLIP as VLMs.

-With the Socratic Model we tested 2 VLMs: CLIP and BLIP and additionally a traditional OpenCV Computer Vision algorithm.
-These methods are used to get the visual understanding of the image, which is then passed to the LLM to solve the puzzle.
+With the Socratic Model we tested 2 VLMs: CLIP and BLIP.
+Additionally, a conventional OpenCV Computer Vision algorithm is tested.
+These methods are used to parse the attributes for each of the shapes present in the puzzle and describe them using language.
+This is then passed to the LM to solve the puzzle.

 <img src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" data-canonical-src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" width="60%" height="60%" />